defeat the enemy, strongholds and spiritual warfare

 Stef:Wow!
 I have so many questions!
 The first thing that you talked about that I wrote down was that you said how did we get to this broken space in motherhood?
 Can you define that for me?

 Alli:I think that for every woman, it’s a little bit different.
-But it’s all broken in a similar way.
+But it’s all broken similarly.
 All of our stories are different.
-For some of us, it’s that we are just overwhelmed with mom guilt.
+For some of us, we are just overwhelmed with mom guilt.
 Every time we open up Instagram, we’re bombarded with everybody else who seems to be doing it better.
-In a survey of over 1000 women, the single biggest cause of mom guilt, more than ourselves, our mother-in-law, our spouse, was social media.
+In a survey of over 1,000 women, social media was the single most significant cause of mom guilt, more than ourselves, our mother-in-law, or our spouse.

-And one thing I am constantly reminding women is that a lot of the family pictures you see on social media from influencers and people with a large following are curated.
-There is a business strategy behind them.
-There are photo shoots and wardrobe changes.
+One thing I constantly remind women is that many of the family pictures you see on social media from influencers and people with a large following are curated.
+There is a business strategy behind them, and there are photo shoots and wardrobe changes.
 It’s not real.

 Motherhood Doesn’t Have to Be Our Greatest Calling

-Alli: For a lot of women, they have heard explicit or implicit messages growing up in Christian culture that a woman’s highest calling is to be a mother and everything else is just a side note, if she should do anything else at all.
+Alli: Many women have heard explicit or implicit messages growing up in Christian culture that a woman’s highest calling is to be a mother, and everything else is just a side note, if she should do anything else at all.
 There’s a lot of guilt and mixed feelings about that.
 I’ll tell you the greatest joy in my life is being a mother.
 I love it.
-My heard explodes when I think about my children.
+My heart explodes when I think about my children.

 But my greatest calling in this world is not to be a mother.
 It is to be a follower of Jesus.
-And that looks like helping women in my business.
-It looks like writing books for other women.
-And being a great wife.
-It looks like being a mom.
+And that looks like helping women in my business, writing books for other women, being a great wife, and being a mom.
 But being a mom is not my greatest calling.
 It’s one of my callings.

 There’s nothing wrong with working.
 Women have always worked.
 It used to take women 10 hours to wash clothes every day.
-There’s never been a time in history where women have just sat around and braided their children’s hair and taught them Latin all day.
+There’s never been a time in history when women just sat around and braided their children’s hair and taught them Latin all day.
 Women have always been busy working.
-And one thing I found in the research for this book is that women now, compared to 50 years ago, spend way more time actively engaged with their children than they ever did before.
+One thing I found in the research for this book is that women now, compared to 50 years ago, spend way more time actively engaged with their children than they ever did before.

-But we feel so guilty that we’re so distracted and we’re not spending time with our kids.
-50 years ago, we were spending way less time engaged in active child care.
-50 years ago, kids were getting locked outside of their house and told to come home when the light comes on.
+But we feel guilty about being distracted and not spending time with our kids.
+Fifty years ago, we spent less time engaged in active child care.
+Fifty years ago, kids were locked outside their houses and told to come home when the light came on.

-Alli: Research shows that it is good and important for our children to have our care and attention when they are tiny.
-But then we get into this process that psychologists called differentiation where we and the child, instead of just being that one unit, start to differentiate from each other psychologically and that’s healthy.
-This means that as the child gets older, we are doting on them less.
-They are becoming more independent and their own person.
+Alli: Research shows that it is good and essential for our children to have our care and attention when they are tiny.
+But then we get into this process that psychologists call differentiation, where we and the child, instead of just being that one unit, start to differentiate from each other psychologically, and that’s healthy.
+As the child ages, we dote on them less.
+They are becoming more independent and their person.
 They can go to school.
-Or if you are homeschooling, they can do things away from you and don’t feel anxiety when you’re apart.
+Or if you homeschool, they can do things away from you and won’t feel anxious when you’re apart.
 That’s healthy.

-And in that process of differentiation, we also have to look at ourselves and say ‘I can give myself permission to take care of myself.
-I’m going to go for a walk.
-Or work on my business.
-I’m not going to feel guilty about it.
-I’m going to go to work today and I know things are okay.’
+In that differentiation process, we also have to look at ourselves and say, ‘I can permit myself to take care of myself.
+I will go for a walk or work on my business and feel guilty about it.
+I will work today, and I know things are okay.’

-But we live in this culture of ‘You’ve got to do everything all the time.
-You have got to spend this time with them and teach them Latin and spend that time with them and grow wheat in your backyard and make sandwiches and knit socks for the poor’ and all the other things that we put pressure on ourselves to do.
-It’s no wonder that women are withering on the vine and wondering why we’re lonely and sometimes a little bit bitter about things.
+But we live in this culture where you’ve got to do everything all the time.
+You have to spend this time with your kids and teach them Latin.
+Spend that time with them, grow wheat in your backyard, make sandwiches and knit socks for the poor, and do all the other things we put pressure on ourselves.
+It’s no wonder that women are withering on the vine and wondering why we’re lonely and sometimes slightly bitter about things.

 Stef:That is so powerful, Alli!

-I know that awareness is the first step.
-Noticing we are feeling guilty.
-But actually getting free from that guilt is where it becomes so difficult.
+I know that awareness is the first step—noticing we are feeling guilty.
+But getting free from that guilt is where it becomes so difficult.
 How do we do something about it and not just want to do something about it?
-For example, I was with my sister-in-law yesterday who was feeling guilty about taking counselling clients while being at home with her two-year-old.
+For example, I was with my sister-in-law yesterday, who was feeling guilty about taking counseling clients while being at home with her two-year-old.
 How could she move out of this?

 Alli:One of the healthiest things to do is to look at what success would look like for you in that situation.
-When it comes to your sister-in-law, does she realistically think that her two-year-old needs her to be actively engaged with her for twelve straight hours?
+Regarding your sister-in-law, does she realistically think that her two-year-old needs her to be actively engaged with her for 12 straight hours?
 It’s generally a no. We know that they have nap time.
-We can bring people in to play with them while we get some work done.
+We can bring people in to play with them while we work.
 We can decide how many hours we want to spend actively engaged with our children.
-And then, if like in your sister-in-law’s case, she wants to treat four patients a day, that can be done during preschool hours.
+And then, if, like in your sister-in-law’s case, she wants to treat four patients daily, she can do that during preschool hours.
 Or bring in a sitter.

-With my first son, I thought he shouldn’t go to preschool because I thought I should be with him all the time.
-At that stage, I didn’t actually have the research and the data that showed me how healthy it was for him to go to preschool or to have a sitter come in and play with him because it was good for him to be engaging with other adults, not just me.
+With my first son, I thought he shouldn’t go to preschool because I felt I should always be with him.
+At that stage, I didn’t actually have the research and data that showed me how healthy it was for him to go to preschool or to have a sitter come in and play with him because it was good for him to engage with other adults, not just me.

 When you put it into perspective, it’s probably not harming them for this to happen.
 They are probably having a great time playing.
-What we forget is that it is sometimes as simple as ‘Do I want to burn myself out in childcare activities all the time?
+We forget that it is sometimes as simple as ‘Do I want to burn myself out in childcare activities all the time?
 Or do I want to step back and do some of the other things God is calling me to do and come back fresh to my child?’
-This really worked for me.
+This worked for me.

-Alli: The other things to remember are that God is God for my children, and that I am not God.
+Alli: The other things to remember are that God is God for my children and that I am not God.
 When they are babies, every little thing we do does matter.
 We have to take care of their every need.
-But as they get older, they don’t need as much care and attention.
+But they don’t need as much care and attention as they age.
 We don’t have to worry that if we make the wrong decision, it will be the end of the world.

-God has created each of our children individually, with a plan for their lives that we cannot mess up.
-He knows if your child is going to have a bad influence in second grade.
-Or if the neighbour is going to be rude to your child.
+God has created each of our children individually, with a plan for their lives that we can’t mess up.
+He knows if your child will have a bad influence in second grade or if the neighbor will be rude to your child.
 God knows if your child is going to have a developmental disability or problems down the road.
 And no matter what we do, we can’t mess up God’s plan.

-One of the coolest things for me was having five boys in a row and realising how different they all are.
-Some of my children are athletic wonders.
-Others are great with people.
-Some can’t do any of those things.
+One of the coolest things for me was having five boys in a row and realizing how different they all are.
+Some of my children are athletic wonders, others are great with people, and some can’t do any of those things.
 But they have this other skill.
-It doesn’t have anything to do with what my husband and I did.
-It is who they are and God has a plan for them which I can’t mess up.
+It has nothing to do with what my husband and I did.
+It is who they are, and God has a plan for them that I can’t mess up.

 Parents Are Important but So Are Genes

-Alli: The other part of this is that God chose me to be their mother and my job is to love and disciple and to make sure I put some boundaries up for them.
+Alli: The other part of this is that God chose me to be their mother; my job is to love and disciple and make sure I set some boundaries for them.
 When you start looking into research, it is very liberating.
 I delve into the Minnesota twins study in my book.
 In this study, they have been studying twins for decades.
-You can see twins who were separated as newborns, grew up in completely different families and who in adulthood, have been compared by scientists and are so similar its scary.
+You can see twins separated as newborns, grew up in completely different families, and who, in adulthood, have been compared by scientists and are so similar it’s scary.

-God made parents important but God made genes very important too.
-As long as we support them, guide them and give them a healthy home to grow up in, their genes are really determining a lot of the details.
-This is powerful because this bit of research helps us to say ‘Hey, what God has designed is going to happen.
-And I don’t have to worry about every little thing that I do.’
-It is real freedom and allows us to trust God instead of, out of fear and genuine love for our children, thinking that we have to be God in their lives.
+God made parents necessary, but God made genes very important, too.
+As long as we support, guide, and give them a healthy home in which to grow up, their genes determine a lot of the details.
+This is powerful because this bit of research helps us to say, ‘Hey, what God has designed is going to happen.
+And I don’t have to worry about everything I do.’
+It is absolute freedom and allows us to trust God instead of, out of fear and genuine love for our children, thinking we must be God in their lives.

-This doesn’t mean that parents are not important and that we don’t need to still have boundaries but it does mean that every little decision I make is not the end of the world!
+This doesn’t mean that parents are not important or that we don’t need to maintain boundaries, but it does mean that every little decision I make is not the end of the world!

-Stef:Knowing that God has a plan, I am interested in your take on the decisions that we have to make that can impact that plan.
-We want to protect them but how do we feel like we are making the right decisions around God’s plan and not becoming obsessive?
+Stef:Knowing that God has a plan, I am interested in your take on the decisions we must make that can impact that plan.
+We want to protect them, but how do we feel about making the right decisions around God’s plan and not becoming obsessive?

-Alli:I am going to use the choice of schools as an example here.
-I always planned to homeschool my kids and then I had so many!
-So, when it came time for my oldest to go to school, he needed to go but there was no money for private school.
-I remember praying about it and saying that this wasn’t actually what we wanted but financially and in our life circumstances, this is where we were.
+Alli:I will use the choice of schools as an example here.
+I always planned to homeschool my kids, and I had so many!
+So, when it came time for my oldest to go to school, he needed to go, but there was no money for private school.
+I remember praying about it and saying that this wasn’t what we wanted but that this was where we were financially and in our life circumstances.

-Within a couple of years, we had taken a new job and the Lord really led us very clearly to the fact that it was time to homeschool.
-We did that for a few years and then the situation changed financially and we decided it was time for private Christian school.
+Within a couple of years, we had taken a new job, and the Lord clearly led us to the fact that it was time to homeschool.
+We did that for a few years, but then the situation changed financially, and we decided it was time for a private Christian school.

 When we make a decision, we think that this is forever.
-When my oldest started school, in my mind I thought all my kids were going to public school.
+When my oldest started school, I thought all my kids were attending public school.
 And this wasn’t where I had hoped they would be.
 I thought I was going to homeschool.
-But most decisions are not as impactful and life altering as we think they will be.
-Because no matter what decision we make, if it’s not the right decision, in six months, or a year or two years, the Lord will step in.
+But most decisions are not as impactful and life-altering as we believe they will be.
+No matter what decision we make, if it’s not the right decision, the Lord will step in in six months, a year, or two years.

-It is a big deal at the time but when we have a little bit of age and wisdom, we can look back on some of those decisions that seemed huge at the time and see that it didn’t really matter so much!
-And if it is huge, and you are really going to mess something up, God is going to make that very clear.
+It may seem like a big deal at the time, but when we have a little bit of age and wisdom, we can look back on some of those decisions that seemed huge at the time and see that they didn’t really matter so much!
+And if it is huge and you are really going to mess something up, God is going to make that very clear.

 Alli Worthington’s Decision-Making Strategy

-Alli: My strategy in life is to say ‘Lord, I am going to go in this direction.
+Alli: My strategy in life is to say, ‘Lord, I am going to go in this direction.
 If this isn’t what you want from me, please stop it.’
 And you have never seen doors be slammed so much!
 But if it is God’s will, He will make a way.
 He will open doors.
-If we are confused about what God wants for us and it’s a big deal, God is going to make it clear.
-If it’s not a big deal, He is going to let us make the decisions.
+If we are confused about what God wants for us and it’s a big deal, God will clarify it.
+He will let us make the decisions if it’s not a big deal.
 But when it is time to change things, He will open doors and push us in the right direction.

 Stef:Yes!
-Most decisions aren’t life altering.
-And maybe the reason that He is not giving us clarity is that we are supposed to take the first step and learn some kind of lesson.
-Then He goes ahead and says ‘Ok, now is the time’!
+Most decisions aren’t life-altering.
+Maybe the reason He is not giving us clarity is that we are supposed to take the first step and learn some kind of lesson.
+Then He says, ‘OK, now is the time’!

 Mothering Ourselves With Self-Care So That We Can Mother Our Children

-Stef: Let’s talk about emotional health and self-care that you say makes such a difference in not going to this dry, unhealthy place.
+Stef: Let’s talk about emotional health and self-care, which you say make such a difference in avoiding this dry, unhealthy place.
 Can you unpack this for us?

-Alli:I define emotional health as a combination of spiritual, mental and relational health.
-We know that we want to raise emotionally healthy children but the revelation to me was that I can never expect my children, while they are in my house, to be emotionally healthier that I am.
-It is like trying to teach your children to eat broccoli and sweet potatoes and chicken for supper and you are in the corner eating pop tarts.
+Alli:I define emotional health as a combination of spiritual, mental, and relational health.
+We know that we want to raise emotionally healthy children, but the revelation to me was that I can never expect my children, while they are in my house, to be emotionally healthier than I am.
+It is like trying to teach your children to eat broccoli, sweet potatoes, and chicken for supper, and you are in the corner eating pop tarts.

-I went on a journey of making sure I was the healthiest I could be because if more is caught than taught, they are watching everything I do.
-So how is my relationship with the people I love, be it my spouse or my friends?
+I went on a journey to ensure I was the healthiest I could be because if more is caught than taught, they are watching everything I do.
+So, how is my relationship with the people I love, be it my spouse or friends?
 How is my relationship with Jesus?
 How is my relationship with myself?
 Am I beating myself up all the time?
 Am I putting my needs on the shelf and then wondering why I am so miserable?

-I really looked at how I can live healthily.
-I looked at how I live an abundant life that Jesus is calling me to live so that I can give my children the best chance to be able to live that life too.
+I looked at how I could live healthily, how I could live an abundant life that Jesus is calling me to live so that I can give my children the best chance to live that life, too.
 When we think about self-care, we think about bubble baths and getting our toenails painted.
-But sometimes self-care is going to counselling.
-Or learning to take a walk and get outside and breathe deeply.
-It is drinking enough water.
+But sometimes self-care is going to counseling, learning to walk and get outside and breathe deeply, or drinking enough water.

 Our Own Self-Care Teaches Our Children Valuable Lessons

-Alli: One of the most powerful parts of self-care for me that my therapist taught me is just to ask in the moment ‘What do I need right now?’
-Sometimes we need a nap.
-Sometimes we need a sitter to come in and help us.
-Sometimes we need a new software program for our business.
+Alli: One of the most powerful parts of self-care my therapist taught me is asking, ‘What do I need right now?’
+Sometimes, we need a nap, a sitter, or a new software program for our business.
 We are so used to not checking in with ourselves and taking care of everybody else that generally if we ask ourselves what we need right now, we don’t even know.

-Just making that self-care habit a habit teaches our children that yes, we too are worthy of care and love, not because of what we do, not because of our achievements but because we as moms are also daughters of God.
-And we’re teaching our daughters that they are worthy.
+Just making that self-care habit a habit teaches our children that, yes, we too are worthy of care and love, not because of what we do or our achievements but because we, as moms, are also daughters of God.
+We’re teaching our daughters that they are worthy.
 We are teaching our sons that this is the way we carry ourselves.

 Laying Down Obligation and Resentment in Motherhood

 Alli: When I was 8 years old, I remember going to Christmas at my Aunt Shirley’s house and seeing all the women who had been cooking for days, as was the tradition, complaining and looking for appreciation.
-There was so much obligation and resentment built up with the sacrifice and the ‘job’ that they had taken on.
-Instead of this, I have taken up the habit of asking myself ‘Do I actually want to do this?’ before I pick up the weight and make it my own.
+So much obligation and resentment was built up with the sacrifice and the ‘job’ they had taken on.
+Instead, I have taken up the habit of asking myself, ‘Do I want to do this?’ before I pick up the weight and make it my own.

-Stef:I love that question ‘What do I need right now?’ and I love that you bring up that we have the definition of self-care so wrong.
-We have a gym in the garage and we have such fun working out there.
-Taking time to meal prep and cook healthy food and fuel my body well is important to me but I have never defined any of these as self-care.
+Stef:I love that question, ‘What do I need right now?’ and I love that you bring up that we have the definition of self-care so wrong.
+We have a gym in the garage, and we have such fun working out there.
+Taking time to meal prep, cook healthy food, and fuel my body well is important to me, but I have never defined any of these as self-care.

 Alli:That is the best self-care.
 I can see your face light up.
 It makes you happy!
-Self-care is actually soul care.
+Self-care is soul care.
 It makes us feel good.
-It’s how we do live the abundant life that Christ has for us.
-That is real self-care.
+It’s how we live the abundant life that Christ has for us.
+That is authentic self-care.
 It is taking time to be with the Lord every day.
-These are the things that help us to live the life we want to model in front of our children.
+These things help us live the life we want to model in front of our children.

-We get so caught up in what we should be doing, in what we think people want from us and in what everyone else is doing.
-And then we wonder why we feel lonely and so exhausted all the time.
-We are mothering our children but I believe that God also calls us to mother ourselves.
+We get so caught up in what we should be doing, what we think people want from us, and what everyone else is doing that we wonder why we feel lonely and exhausted all the time.
+We are mothering our children, but God also calls us to mother ourselves.

 The Love It or Leave It List for Business and Motherhood

 Stef:When it comes to obligation vs leaning into what’s bringing you joy in your life, there are certain things that I think we have to do and maybe those that we don’t have to do.
-I teach something called ‘the love it and the leave it list’.
-This can apply to business but also to motherhood.
-What are you doing in motherhood that you love?
-And what are you doing that you can leave?
-And then looking at the leave it list and seeing what on that list can be outsourced.
-Is there something that can be delegated?
+I teach something called ‘the love it and then leave it list.’

 We can look at the things we love to do and do more of them.
-Obviously, there are some things that we have to do that we don’t love.
-But we can come up with a solution that works and feels good for us around these things.
+We have to do some things that we don’t love.
+But we can develop a solution that works and feels good for us around these things.

 Alli:Yes!
-As soon as my kids hit kindergarten, we bought dishes and glasses that wouldn’t break and taught them to load and unload the dishwasher.
+When my kids hit kindergarten, we bought dishes and glasses that wouldn’t break and taught them to load and unload the dishwasher.
 We haven’t unloaded or loaded a dishwasher we didn’t want to in about 22 years!

 Stef: This is my last question for you, Alli.
 How can a mom be sure she is doing a good job raising her kids?

-Alli:I want to answer this in two ways because this is the question that all women want the answer to.
-The first on is a little more vague but stick with me!
+Alli:I want to answer this in two ways because this is the question all women want to answer.
+The first one is a little more vague, but stick with me!

 The second part is a little more practical.
-It is important to realize that if we are constantly working on our emotional health, the overflow of that is naturally going to mean that we are going to be a good mom.
+It is important to realize that if we constantly work on our emotional health, the overflow of that will naturally mean that we are going to be good moms.

 Stef:It’s so true.
 We are in our heads so much!

-This has been such a blessing for me as a mom and I just pray that this has blessed and sown seeds of wisdom into all of my listeners!
+This has been such a blessing for me as a mom, and I pray that it has blessed and sown seeds of wisdom in all of my listeners!

 I know that your book Remaining You While Raising Them is available.
-Can you tell us a bit about the book and where we can get it because I know people are going to want to go deeper into this topic.
-And then where else can everybody connect with you?
+Can you tell us a bit about the book and where we can get it?
+I know people are going to want to go deeper into this topic.
+And then, where else can everybody connect with you?

 Alli:Thank you for asking!
 I’m so proud of this book.
-I feel like everything I have done in my career has ended up here and this is really my love letter to moms everywhere.
-I hope that this is the book that moms buy themselves and that they buy for their friends and moms buy their daughters when they are pregnant.
-There is a better way that we can live out motherhood without all the guilt and all the pressure, knowing that we can walk in confidence every day with this job that God has given us.
+I feel like everything I have done in my career has ended here, and this is my love letter to moms everywhere.
+I hope that this is the book that moms buy themselves, that they buy for their friends, and that moms buy their daughters when they are pregnant.
+There is a better way for us to live out motherhood without all the guilt and all the pressure, knowing that we can walk confidently every day with this job that God has given us.

 Visit the free resources section and find out which software I personally use and recommend.
 Become an affiliate, or discover other trusted resources I have to help you succeed on your business and faith journey.